mainkoon81/Study-02-AB-Testing/README.md

      - Intercept: **77.619**
      - Clerical: 7.420
      - Custodial: 220.492
    - The `intercept` is simply the **mean of the reference group**, Managers.
-The coefficients for the other two groups are the **differences** in the mean between the reference group and the other groups. for example, that the regression coefficient for Clerical is the difference between the mean for Clerical, 85.039, and the Intercept, or mean for Manager (85.039 – 77.619 = 7.420).
+The coefficients for the other two groups are the **differences** in the mean between the `reference group` and the `other groups`.
+For example, that the regression coefficient for Clerical is the difference between the mean for Clerical, 85.039, and the Intercept, or mean for Manager (85.039 – 77.619 = 7.420).
 The same works for Custodial.
    - ANOVA reports **each mean** and a `p-value that says at least two are significantly different`.
    - Regression reports **only one mean**(as an intercept), and the **differences** between that one and all other means, but the `p-values evaluate those specific comparisons`.
    - It’s all the same model; the same information but presented in different ways.